West Mall: Background

-It was opened in 1998.
-It consists of eight storeys, for a total gross floor area of 183000 sqft, and sitting on a land area of 106000 sqft.
-West Mall houses a mix of retailers, such as fashion and accessory vendors, jewellery retailers, gifts and specialty stores, telcos, cafes and restaurants, a food court, a six-screen theatre, post office, community library, music school, electrical and household store and a supermarket.
-The mall also has a carpark occupying three basement levels.
+West Mall was opened in 1998.
+It consists of eight storeys, for a total gross floor area of 204900 sqft, and sitting on a land area of 106000 sqft.
+West Mall houses a mix of retailers, such as fashion and accessory vendors, jewellery retailers, gifts and specialty stores, telcos, cafes and restaurants, a food court, a post office, a community library, a music school, electrical and household stores and a supermarket.
+The mall also has a carpark occupying two basement levels.

+In February 2025, Cathay Cineplexes closed its cinema in West Mall, citing the expiry of its lease, and with mutual consent with the landlord.

 Renovation

-West Mall has been undergoing renovation works since the first half of 2023, aimed at revitalising its offerings to create a more community-centric and vibrant retail destination.
-Scheduled for completion in 2025, key changes include a new sheltered plaza for events and gatherings, as well as additional food and beverage and lifestyle shops in Basement 1.
-The Bukit Batok Public Library will also be revamped and doubled in size.
+West Mall underwent renovation works starting from the first half of 2023, aimed at revitalising its offerings to create a more community-centric and vibrant retail destination.
+The first enhancement, a new plaza for events and gatherings, was completed in June 2025, providing the mall sheltered access from Bukit Batok MRT Station.
+22,000 sq ft of basement carpark space was also converted into retail space, featuring more than 20 new food and beverage and retail shops in Basement 1.
+The Bukit Batok Library was also revamped and doubled in size, reopening in March 2026.

-In February 2025, Cathay Cineplexes closed its cinema citing expiry of lease with mutual consent with the landlord.